jeffnyman/defender-retro/README.md

 </h1>

+This project is related to my [Defender Red Label](https://github.com/jeffnyman/defender-redlabel) project, which attempt to create a generated _Defender_ clone from the ROM version generated in this repository.

 The `source` directory contains the [Historical Source Defender source code](https://github.com/historicalsource/defender).
 This includes the single sound file from the [Historical Source Sound ROMS for Williams](https://github.com/historicalsource/williams-soundroms).
 The `source\labels` directory contains the binaries for the different labels of the game that were produced.

 The `src` directory is the original source code with certain modifications to make it possible to compile that code on a relatively modern development chain.